Chaise longue

-In modern French, the term chaise longue refers to any long reclining chair, such as a deckchair.
+In modern French, the term chaise longue refers to any long sitting chair, such as a deckchair.

-In English, the term "chaise longue" is sometimes written as chaise lounge and pronounced /ˌtʃeɪsˈlaʊndʒ/, a folk etymology replacement of part of the original French term with the unrelated English word lounge.
+In English, the term chaise longue is sometimes written as chaise lounge and pronounced /ˌtʃeɪsˈlaʊndʒ/, a folk etymology replacement of part of the original French term with the unrelated English word lounge.
 When English speakers imported a new kind of sofa from France in the late 1700s, they transformed the name 'chaise longue' ("long chair") into 'chaise lounge'—since 'lounge' is an English word spelled with the same letters and lounging is something one can do on a "chaise longue."
 This variant has been documented in British texts since at least 1811 and in American texts since 1824.

 Origins

 The modern chaise longue was first popularised during the 16th century in France.
 They were created by French furniture craftsmen for the rich to rest without the need to retire to the bedroom.
 It was during the Rococo period that the chaise longue became the symbol of social status and only the rarest and most expensive materials were used in their construction.
 Today, the chaise longue is considered a luxury item for the modern home.
 They are often used to complement a home's décor, such as living or reading rooms, or as stylish boudoir chairs for bedroom seating.